COVID-19: HHS Should Clarify Agency Roles for Emergency Return of U.S. Citizens during a Pandemic

 Recommendations for Executive Action

 HHS agreed with the recommendation.
-In April 2023, ACF stated it is currently engaged in an effort to clarify roles, processes, and responsibilities during an emergency repatriation.
-Beginning in March 2023, ACF started a series of bi-monthly workgroup meetings with relevant stakeholders with the goal of developing the following documents: 1) an updated National Emergency Repatriation Framework; 2) a federal repatriation operations plan; and 3) a highly infectious disease annex.
+The Administration for Children and Families (ACF) provided documentation showing that beginning in March 2023, they started a series of bi-monthly workgroup meetings with relevant stakeholders with the goal of developing the following documents: 1) an updated National Emergency Repatriation Framework; 2) a Federal Emergency Repatriation Operations Plan; and 3) a Highly Infectious Disease Annex.
 As part of this effort, ACF stated it will engage individual agencies in a discussion of their role for an emergency repatriation.
-ACF plans to have drafts of all documents by the end of FY2023, which will then be reviewed by all relevant agencies.
+In April 2024, ACF stated it plans to have drafts of all documents finalized in early summer 2024.
 To close the recommendation, HHS and its component agencies will have to demonstrate that they have agreed upon a plan that outlines agency roles and responsibilities, including those for an evacuation and quarantine, in the event of a pandemic.

-HHS agreed with this recommendation and, as of April 2023, is taking steps to implement it.
-Specifically, the Administration for Children and families (ACF) conducted a repatriation exercise in May 2022 involving ACF, the Centers for Disease Control and Prevention, the Office of the Assistant Secretary for Preparedness and Response (now the Administration for Strategic Preparedness and Response), the Department of State, Customs and Border Protection, and the State of Arizona, based on a repatriation event in response to political unrest resulting from an earthquake in South America.
-This is a positive step.
-However, this exercise did not have a pandemic-related component.
-GAO will continue to monitor the extent to which HHS regularly conducts exercises with all relevant stakeholders, including other federal agencies, and whether the exercises include agreed upon repatriation plans in response to a pandemic.
+HHS agreed with this recommendation and, as of April 2024, has taken steps to implement it.
+Specifically, the Administration for Children and Families (ACF) conducted a repatriation exercise in May 2022 involving ACF, the Centers for Disease Control and Prevention, the Office of the Assistant Secretary for Preparedness and Response (now the Administration for Strategic Preparedness and Response), the Department of State, Customs and Border Protection, and the State of Arizona, based on a repatriation event in response to political unrest resulting from an earthquake in South America.
+The exercise included COVID-19 concerns, including a masking requirement.
+In August and September 2021, ACF included COVID-19 testing as part of the Afghanistan emergency repatriation response, Operation Allies Welcome.
+These are both positive steps.
+However, GAO has previously stated we are monitoring for HHS to conduct exercises with all relevant stakeholders, including other federal agencies based on agreed upon repatriation plans in response to a pandemic.
+In April 2024, ACF stated it is finalizing plans that will clarify roles and responsibilities in response to our first recommendation in early summer 2024.
+To close this recommendation, HHS and its component agencies will need to conduct exercises with relevant stakeholders based on agreed upon guidance that outlines agency roles and responsibilities in response to a pandemic.